 This online version of the Official Plan is a consolidation of the Official Plan policies in effect as of September 2014.
 It is provided for information purposes only.
 For legal purposes, reference should be made to the original certified documents which are on file with the City Clerk and subsequent Official Plan Amendments.
 Reference should also be made to all Ontario Municipal Board decisions.

 It is important to note that the September 2014 consolidation only includes those amendments that were approved by Council and were in force as of September 1, 2014.
+Therefore, the 2014 Consolidation does not include the final version of Official Plan Amendment 43 (November 2016 Consolidation).
 Planning Services should be consulted regarding inquiries and interpretation of the Official Plan.

 The 2014 consolidation includes:

 - Official Plan Amendment 42 – Natural Heritage Strategy (In effect except for 1 site specific appeal)

 - Official Plan Amendment 48 – 5-year Review (Currently under appeal)

 - Official Plan Amendment 54 – Guelph Innovation District Secondary Plan (Currently under appeal)